The Naked and the Dead: Plot

-Croft cracks down on discipline to reassert himself as the leader of the platoon.
-Martinez tells the other men that he saw Japanese soldiers on his recon mission the night before, but when he reported it to Hearn, he didn't believe it.
-Martinez believes that this is the truth.
-Martinez and Gallagher, as the Catholics of the group, discuss their fear of death, particularly with no priest around to confess their sins to if something were to happen to them.
+Croft cracks down on discipline to reassert himself as the platoon leader.
+Martinez tells the other men that he saw Japanese soldiers on his recon mission, but when he reported it to Hearn, he did not believe it.
+Martinez and Gallagher, as the Catholics of the group, discuss their fear of death.
 Croft knows that he must reach the top of the mountain, or the trick he pulled that got Hearn killed would be for nothing.
-But the mountain is extremely difficult, and the men are not motivated.
+But the mountain is extremely difficult, and the men are unmotivated.
 Goldstein and Ridges continue to carry Wilson.
-They are exhausted beyond conversation and can only carry Wilson for ten to fifteen yards at a time.
-Wilson continues to mutter nonsense.
-By the end of the day, they've advanced five miles since they left Brown and Stanley.
+By the end of the day, they have advanced five miles since they left Brown and Stanley.

-Cummings leaves the island for Army headquarters to appeal for more naval support.
-Major Dalleson is left in charge.
-Dalleson receives a report indicating a large breach in the Japanese lines and sees no choice but to attack.
+Cummings leaves the island to appeal for more naval support, and Dalleson is left in charge.
+He receives a report indicating a large breach in the Japanese lines and sees no choice but to attack.
 He finds himself hoping that the report is untrue, because he is unsure of what to do in the case that the report is correct.
 He realizes he is unqualified to be leading the Army in such a situation, and he wishes Cummings had not left.
-Dalleson quickly throws together an attack plan, and as the plan is executed, he realizes there are many things he has not considered.
-Despite this, Dalleson employs the attacking units well, and arranges for effective support.
+Dalleson quickly throws together an attack plan, which is successful.

-Dalleson's attack is wildly successful.
 The Japanese general is killed, along with much of his support staff.
-Cummings returns with the destroyer he just begged for, only to find that there is no longer much need for it.
-The destroyer provides a little bit of support from the sea, and the Americans essentially wrap up the campaign.
-Cummings has forgotten entirely about the recon mission.
+Cummings returns with the destroyer, only to find it is no longer needed.
+The Americans finish the campaign, while Cummings has forgotten the recon mission.

-Up on the mountain, the platoon has no idea what is happening with the rest of the campaign.
-The mountain proves more treacherous than even Croft expected, and every man in the platoon, including Croft, feels an internal desire to turn back.
+On the mountain, the platoon has no idea what is happening with the rest of the campaign.
+The mountain proves treacherous, and every man in the platoon, including Croft, desires to turn back.
 Minetta, Wyman, and Roth are dragging behind the rest of the squad.
-Roth begins to fall every hundred feet or so, to the increasing irritation of the rest of the platoon.
-Roth falls again and tells them to leave him behind.
+Roth begins to fall, to the increasing irritation of the platoon.
+Roth falls again and asks to be left behind.
 Gallagher hits him and yells, "Get up, you Jew bastard!"
 The comment angers Roth enough to motivate him to stand and continue.
+They come to a gap and are forced to jump over.
+Roth falls to his death after being goaded by Gallagher.